Woosh-Crew/Espionage.Engine/README.md

    // Blah blah, change viewport replace shader
 }
 ```
-or alternativly you can use the `Debugging.Var` attribute on a property, so you can change it or use it as a readonly value
+or alternatively you can use the `Debugging.Var` attribute on a property, so you can change it or use it as a readonly value
 ```csharp
 [Debugging.Var( "sv.cheats", Help = "Enable cheats on the server", IsReadOnly = false )
 private static bool Cheats { get; set; } = false;
 ```

 ## Planned Features
-These are planned features that are going to be implimented in the future
+These are planned features that are going to be implemented in the future

+### > Generic Node Graph
+This system will provide a generic node graph that can be applied to anything.
+Examples include, visual scripting, node based audio engine, node based animation controller, UI node network, etc.

 ### > Networking
 Networking is a fork of Tom Weiland's Riptide, with major improvements to it.
 Such as:
-- Networked objects being indicted by using an interface, where it impliments a network identity object.
+- Networked objects being indicted by using an interface, where it implements a network identity object.

-### > Entity System
-An entity system similar to source.
-So its super easy to make custom maps etc, without having to update a map maker code base everytime you impliment a new feature.
-It uses a similar system / principles to an FDG file.

-This is also better then MonoBehaviours becuase its all C# based.
-No expensive get components calls or anything like that and to me it just makes sense.
-Not everything needs to be a component.

-Entity system also removes the need for everything to be scene dependent / prefab based too.
-Which is also something I find incredibly stupid with unity.

 ### > Assets
-All assets are loaded at runtime using AssetBundles. this provides many benifits such as everything not being scene dependent.
+A majority of assets should be loaded at runtime using AssetBundles (Such as Scenes, Possibly textures and sounds) this provides many benefits such as everything not being scene dependent.

 # Games & Projects using Espionage.Engine
 ### Espionage